a course you have previously taught

 The funds can be used according to the requirements of your college and department.

-As defined in California Senate AB 798: “Open educational resources include, but are not limited to:
+As defined in California Senate AB 798: “Open educational resources include, but are

 full courses, course materials, modules, textbooks, faculty-created content, streaming videos, tests, software, and any other tools, materials, or techniques used to support access to knowledge.”